calebgregory/rxdb-architecture/src/services/README.md

 }
 ```

-#### Application usage
+#### Application initialization

+Now, we're going to link these packages to an env-specific `app` instance.

-Put a struct that implements FileWriter on the `app` singleton; this is your access to whatever device's file system with which you're engaging.
+Put a struct that implements FileWriter on the `app` singleton.
+This is your application's interface to whatever device's file system with which you're engaging.

 ```javascript
 // src/app/types.ts